vega/vega-themes/README.md

 1. Install dependencies via `yarn`.
 2. Launch a local web server in the top-level directory with `yarn start`.
 3. Make changes.
 The website will automatically reload.

+## Release Process

+To release a new version, make sure that everything works.
+Then run `yarn version` and bump the version number.
+Lastly, push to GitHub (with the release tag).
+[Travis](https://travis-ci.org/vega/vega-themes/builds) will build a bundle and make the [npm release](https://www.npmjs.com/package/vega-themes) automatically.